Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Limitations

-• Proprietary hardware: Clover’s hardware is proprietary, so if you have hardware from another brand you want to use with your new POS system, Clover may not be the right choice for you.
-Read our Lightspeed review to learn about a POS system that may let you reuse your hardware.
+• Proprietary hardware: Clover’s hardware is proprietary, so businesses hoping to reuse equipment from another POS brand may run into compatibility issues.
+Read our Lightspeed review to learn about a POS system that may offer more flexibility with existing hardware.

 Methodology